TomasGB/Automatic-Timelapse-Processing-App/README.md

 ## How to use:

-* Open up command prompt / terminal
+* Open up command prompt / terminal.
 * Install the dependencies.
 * Change directory with cd to the location of the files.
-* Run "main.py"
+* Run "main.py".
 * First you need to enter how long do you want to take photos (enter the amount in minutes).
 * Then enter the interval between each photo (enter the amount in seconds).
 * Then type 'y' if you want to keep the processed photos or 'n' if you want to delete them.
-* Finally choose the video capture device
+* Finally choose the video capture device.

 ## Aditional comments: